 Emphasize Reactivating Existing Clients

 What would your strategy include if you were marketing directly to your best customer?
 That is, who’s already done business with you and what would appeal to them right now?
 We’re sure you already know that customer acquisition costs five times as much as customer retention, so now is a great time to focus on reactivating current clients.
-Focusing on bringing your loyal fans back in the door help you better develop your new advertising for Q4 and the upcoming year.
-Creating new campaigns is exciting but laser focusing on your client base will make your campaign amazing.
+Focusing on bringing your loyal fans back in the door helps you better develop your new advertising for Q4 and the upcoming year.
+Creating new campaigns is exciting but laser-focusing on your client base will make your campaign amazing.

 Review Your Strategies from Prior Years